DenisGorbachev/fastask-docs/src/HowToThink.md

 In fact, we're always writing programs (just very simple ones).
 For example, a shopping list is a very simple, crude program.
 It doesn't use a formal language, and it doesn't use any advanced mental constructs (like probability distributions of product quality).
 However, it's a plan nonetheless.
 We always write programs.
 We rarely write **formal** programs.
 Yet formal programs are what we need to resolve the blocks.

 ### Mistakes

+Most mistakes arise from a combination of two factors:

+* You prefer a smaller reward now to a larger reward later.
+* You know that the sum of smaller rewards up to "later" is less than the larger reward.

+Essentially, "mistakes" are incorrect estimates of cumulative rewards over multiple applications of the same strategy.

 Mistakes: